Patients living within the practice area are welcome to register and our reception staff can confirm your eligibility from your postcode.

 - In date, photographic primary identification.
 This can either be your passport or UK driving licence.

 You will need to complete a registration form (GMS1) and a medical questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
-New patients are offered a health check and the opportunity to have an HIV blood test with a member of the healthcare team.
+New patients will have the opportunity to have a HIV blood test with a 3rd party outside organisation

 Medical treatment is available from the date of registration.
 Please contact reception for further information.